tanishpoddar/MovieBookingSystem-Project0/python-sql/README.md

 - Make sure to replace the database credentials (`username`, `password`) in `database.py` before running the project.
 - You can use `requirements.txt` for dependency management.
 Each mode should contain the necessary libraries (e.g., `streamlit`, `tkinter`, `sqlalchemy`, `mysql`, etc.).
+- This project is part of the [Net-Nex](https://github.com/net-nex) organization.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.